kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Another morning I'm coming back from the Kotel; it's the Jewish Valentine's day.
 - I bump into Shifra and her friend.
-- Shifra attended both the Transforming Touch courses I assisted on in 2025 and is involved in a centre for sexually abused women - I believe.
+- Shifra attended both the Transforming Touch courses I assisted on in 2025 in Jerusalem and is involved in a centre for sexually abused women - I believe.
 - I see her out of the corner of my eye and recognize her and say hi.
 - She says something about how nice it was for me to recognize her all *out of context* and everything.
 - We chat for a short time.
 - Her friend is getting married in the evening.
 - I say: *we should get Steve back to Jerusalem and do it all again*.
 - She says: *that would be magical*.
-- We part, as she leave she says she loves me.
+- We part; as she leave she says she loves me.
-- I tell her back that I love her too online when I get back to the hotel - because I know everyone is watching everything I do.
+- I tell her that I love her too, online when I get back to the hotel - because I know everyone is watching everything I do.
 - I'm curious about this "chance" meeting; more curious that no-one wanted to connect when they heard I was in town, or practice, or whatever - I have a table to use in the city after all.
 - And I'm more curious that at the time we did meet, I was still under the impression I had friends, and my statement confirmed this.